 \subsection{Dataset}

-We evaluate the proposed method on three public video datasets.
+We evaluate the proposed method on four public video datasets.
 These datasets can be grouped into two types.
-(1) Motion-related dataset: The Something-Something V1 (SS V1) dataset~\cite{goyal2017something} comprises an extensive collection of video clips showcasing everyday actions involving commonplace objects.
+(1) Motion-related dataset: Something-Something V1 (SS V1)~\cite{goyal2017something} comprises an extensive collection of video clips showcasing everyday actions involving commonplace objects.
 The dataset was collected by performing identical actions with various objects, with the objective of emphasizing motion rather than contextual factors such as objects or surroundings.
 The SS V1 dataset consists of 108,499 video clips spanning 174 action classes.
-(2) Scene-related datasets: UCF101~\cite{soomro2012ucf101} and HMDB51~\cite{kuehne2011hmdb}.
-The context of the scene plays a significant role in action recognition for both datasets.
-UCF101 is a challenging dataset consisting of realistic action videos collected from YouTube, featuring 13,320 videos distributed among 101 action classes.
+(2) Scene-related datasets: Kinetics-incremental, UCF101~\cite{soomro2012ucf101} and HMDB51~\cite{kuehne2011hmdb}. {Kinetics-incremental is a subset of the Kinetics dataset~\cite{carreira2017quo} that reduces the sample size of the original dataset by half, while still maintaining a minimum of 200 video clips per category.
+It has 145,123 video clips and includes 10-second videos sampled at 25 frames per second from YouTube, categorized into 400 action classes.
+Additionally, considering the challenges of accessing some video clips of the Kinetics dataset from the Internet, we will make this kinetics-incremental dataset publicly available for fair comparison.} Furthermore, UCF101 is a challenging dataset consisting of realistic action videos collected from YouTube, featuring 13,320 videos distributed among 101 action classes.
 The videos are classified into 25 groups, where each group may have some shared features, such as comparable backgrounds and viewpoints.
 In contrast, HMDB51 has roughly 7,000 videos distributed among 51 classes and is less sensitive to temporal relationships.